Land-Sea-and-Air/lsa/lsa-website/docs/prologue/lives-system.md

 Land, Sea and Air features a challenging lives system that will require you to manage your combat commitments carefully.

-The system exist to induce a feeling of constrained resources, where the aircraft you fly are not infinitely available.
+The system exists to induce a feeling of constrained resources, where the aircraft you fly are not infinitely available.

 It works by allowing the player 3 lives in total.